 We bring you the inside track on places to live in London.
-Check out our handy guides to different London locations.
+Check out our handy area guides to different London neighbourhoods.

 Balham—pronounced, Ba-lahm, darling—has soared in popularity in recent years.
 A haven for young pros, families and people with frothy coffee coming out of their taps, this once unfancied corner of South London has gone from not-spot to hot-spot in the blink of an iPad.....

 Battersea is hands-down one of London’s hottest places to live right now.
 Once the scruffy little sibling of Chelsea and Fulham, Battersea has scrubbed up in recent years — in fact, it’s practically wearing a tuxedo.....

 Dripping with A-List glam, shi-shi shops and quaint riverside vibes, Fulham is desirable with a capital D. But even if you don’t bathe in banknotes, this postcard-perfect neighbourhood could be your home too.....

 With buzzing bars and more Fresher’s Week nostalgia than you can shake a glowstick at, Clapham is the best postgrad party you’ve ever been to.
 But there’s loads to like about this dynamic district.
 Even for longtime Londoners, Clapham’s a guilty pleasure.....

 To those not in the know, Islington is a world of avocado and brioche buns — all picnic hampers and prosecco.
 But scratch beneath the sourdough and you’ll find there’s loads more happening in Islington than meets the eye — notwithstanding the amazing avocado.....

 With its famously low council tax, good schools and wide open spaces, Wandsworth is one of London’s most liveable boroughs.
 Only a stone’s throw from Battersea and Clapham, Wandsworth is close to all the action but manages to maintain its own chilled pace.....